 On the River

-In summer flows it is a cruisy trip with a few rapids up to Class III+ but like many West Coast rivers the paddling difficulty increases significantly with flow.
-At higher lfows there may be half a dozen rapids that reach class IV.
+In summer flows, it is more packraft-friendly with a few rapids up to Class III+.
+But like many West Coast rivers the paddling difficulty increases significantly with flow.
+At higher flows there may be half a dozen rapids that reach class IV.

 In spring the river is powerful and pushy, but by summer it’s a lot more packraft-friendly.